How To Create an Online Payment Website Like PayPal?

 A. Hire developers with in-depth knowledge of online payments

 A series of processes must work seamlessly so that a merchant can accept payments online.
 The online payment method is increasingly popular, however, it involves complexities.
 You certainly need good coders to develop online payment apps.
-The developers also need industry domain knowledge, from things like payment processing and merchant account to online payment forms and recurring billing.
+The developers also need industry domain knowledge.

 When interviewing, evaluate whether the developers know the following:

-• Which processes allow payment apps to connect to a merchant account, business bank account, customer’s bank account as well as to credit-and-debit cards?
+- Which processes allow payment apps to connect to merchant accounts, business bank accounts, credit-and-debit cards, and individual bank accounts?

-• Which factors one should keep in mind while designing an online payment form?
+- Which factors one should keep in mind while designing online payment forms?

-• How to mask sensitive information like debit cards, customer’s bank account, etc. when processing online payment forms?
+- How to mask sensitive information like debit cards, customers’ bank accounts, etc. when processing online payment forms?

 The above isn’t an exhaustive list, however, you get the point!